 To make design thinking work in a company’s FEI, it has to be connected to the business and innovation strategy.
 There should be a clear understanding of how different kind of ideas will be taken further in order to define the FEI process at least on some level.

 To connect design thinking to FEI, I sketched my version of the process.
 It shows that company culture and strategy are giving guidelines for the whole process.
 Continuous work with customers and insight gathering, own employees, market and environment research, foresight methods and collaboration with external partners are helping to create ideas.
-They also enrich the ideation and concept creation during the “radical loop” of the process.
+They also enrich the ideation phase and concept creation during the “radical loop” of the process.

 We can create radical design driven innovation when we combine new technologies and understanding of innovative meanings.
 Incremental design driven innovations are made only on the semantic dimension.
 The radical loop will also provide incremental ideas, which can be implemented for the benefit of the customers.
 This is the design push approach to innovation.

 The radical loop includes activities related to the idea gathering.
 Customer insight gathering, market and environment research and futures thinking help to envision the concept to be able to create a business case.
 Customers, employees or partners can be all included in the radical loop activities.
-In addition, prototyping and validation with customers should be executed in case of radical ideas.
+In addition, rapid prototyping and validation with customers should be executed in case of radical ideas.
 When using design thinking in the radical loop, there will be new ideas based on the insights and needs from this process.
 All new ideas, which are not going further in that project should be included in the idea funnel and be evaluated.

 Design thinking is like the first phase of idea gathering in a traditional FEI process, but it is more systematic.
-In design thinking, the topic is already chosen and more information is already gathered for the ideation stage, due to insight gathering.
+In design thinking, the topic is already chosen and more information is already gathered for the ideation phase, due to insight gathering.